tmtxt/tmtxt.github.com/_posts/2013-04-08-emacs-async-file-copying-with-rsync-update.md

 I'm currently developing some functions that help emacs dired execute tasks asynchonously (since dired is my default my management application).
-I'm currently in those final weeks of the semester so I don't have much tim.
-If you want those features, wait for me to finish my semester n May.
+I'm currently in those final weeks of the semester so I don't have much time.
+If you want those features, wait for me to finish my semester in May.

 # Screenshots